wikimedia/operations-debs-hyperkitty/doc/index.rst

 currently under active development and it offers a pluggable architecture where multiple archivers can be plugged to the core without too much pain.

-Some of drawbacks of Pipermail :
+Some of the drawbacks of Pipermail :

 - It does not support stable URLs.
 - It has scalability issues (it was not suitable for organizations working with